 1983 Fins Bois 48,5%

 This cognac was offered to Grosperrin by a broker from the Fins Bois region.
 It comes from a small farm where it’s been aged under state control since April 1984.
 The year was tricky with an early hail and a warm summer, which ended up making a cognac with higher alcohol than usual.
-The colour is golden with slight amber tints.
+The color is golden with slight amber tints.
 The aromas have white flowers and liquorice with a smooth mouthfeel and light notes of nutmeg at the end.

 1988 Grande Champagne 48,8%

 This vintage comes from a sister in law of the winegrower who became a merchant.
 He had a big passion for his stock and therefore making winegrowers trust him with their batches of cognac.
-The colour is golden and an intensity and typical ’grande champagne’ aromas.
+The color is golden and an intensity and typical ’grande champagne’ aromas.
 The notes are oaky with liquorice and dried apricots.
 The palate is rich with a hint of spice and long finish.

 1979 Moûts Mutés au Cognac 17,5%